-In addition to the more streamlined exterior, Vlad’s play this spring is also something that’s been raising some eyebrows.
-While it’s a small sample size and only exhibition games, Vlad Jr. harnessed his inner old man by hitting .421 with a .511 OBP and an absurd 1.247 OPS.
+In addition to the more streamlined exterior, Vlad’s play in 2021 spring training is also something that should have raised some eyebrows.
+While it was a small sample size and only exhibition games, Vlad Jr. harnessed his inner old man by hitting .421 with a .511 OBP and 1.247 OPS.
 Oh, and he only struck out a total of just 5 times throughout the entire spring.
-We don’t about y’all but that kind of camp makes us hungry to see the real thing.
+We don’t about y’all but that kind of camp made us hungry for a Vlad Guerrero rookie card investment.

 Find out if Vladdy made our list of the Best Baseball Cards to Collect 2021!